secretstartups/handbook/people-group/group-conversations/index.html.md

 We try not to cancel a GC.
 We prefer to have half-prepared GCs over delaying them, but occassionally there may be a last-minute cancellation.
-If a Group Conversation is cancelled, the People Ops and People Experience teams should ask a member of the e-group to host an AMA.
+If a Group Conversation is cancelled, the People Operations and People Experience teams should ask a member of the e-group to host an AMA.

 ### 24 Hours Before the Call